Viir/Freemake/README.md

 # Freemake

-Remake of the video game freewar.
-To play, visit https://distilledgames.itch.io/freemake
+This repository contains information used to build the video game [Freemake](https://distilledgames.itch.io/freemake)

 For background and project history, see the post at [A Remake Of Freewar - Introducing Freemake](https://forum.distilled.games/t/a-remake-of-freewar-introducing-freemake/120)